PITC

 Conclusion:

 Becoming a practical nurse is a great way to start a career in healthcare.
-LPNs play a vital role in the healthcare team and provide essential care to patients in a variety of settings.
+PNs play a vital role in the healthcare team and provide essential care to patients in a variety of settings.
 If you are interested in a career as a practical nurse, there are many resources available to help you get started.